Shop Subscribe

 4 Active 100th Day of School Celebration Ideas

-100 Yard Dash: Weather and space permitting, measure out 100 yards and have students make the dash.
+100 Yard Dash: Weather and space permitting, measure 100 yards and have students make the dash.
 See who can cross the finish line the fastest, or put students into groups and use team scores to even out the competition.

 100 Point Relay Race: Create a relay race with different activities earning teams more points.
-For example: if a student side-shuffles across the field it would be worth 10 points, while running across the field would only be worth 5.
+For example: if a student side-shuffles across the field, it would be worth 10 points, while running across the field would only be worth 5.
 See which relay team can earn 100 points and also finish the fastest.

-100th Day of School Décor Online
+More 100th Day of School Ideas

 Shop Celebrations & Themes